-Computer-based exams, written homework assignments, quizzes, class attendance, and other projects as assigned.
+Modular exams, written assignments, quizzes, and other projects as assigned.

 ACADEMIC INTEGRITY

 It is the aim of the faculty of South Plains College to foster a spirit of complete honesty and a high standard of integrity.
 The attempt of any student to present as his or her own any work which he or she has not honestly performed is regarded by the faculty and administration as a most serious offense and renders the offender liable to serious consequences, possibly suspension.